-CSR Explained: Who needs support overcoming barriers to entrepreneurship?
+CSR Explained: Who needs enterprise support?

 In the Santa Marta favela of Rio de Janeiro, one entrepreneur has been using the power of the sun to improve the lives of the community.
 Installing solar panels to provide free, reliable energy for the local nursery, Henrique Drummond’s Insolar project enabled them to care for children after dark, empowering local families to work longer hours and bring more money into the community.
 An inspiring piece of problem-solving, it demonstrates how thoughtful investment in the barriers to economic opportunity people encounter can create real, valuable change.
 But how do businesses identify where their money is best spent?

 Start-ups and entrepreneurs

 Possible the most instinctive way of supporting entrepreneurship is to support those who want to start a business to do so or to help those in the fledgling stage of their venture to make it a success; either by working with entrepreneurs directly or by working with the organisations that provide experienced support such as enterprise agencies or business centres.
 Often all it takes is an extra helping hand to make their business idea a sustainable success, be that through mentoring, training in areas they lack skills, signposting to services or networking opportunities.

 “Contributing to an encouraging public voice helps young people overcome their fears of failure and undermines perceived barriers.”

 Over recent years in the UK, there has been an increased focus on the lack of support for businesses scaling-up.
 This focus is partly in response to the comparatively low productivity of the region in comparison to Europe and a consequence of so much attention previously being placed on getting people started up.
 CSR programmes helping SME’s to fulfil their potential is a way of driving economic growth and job creation within an area or sector.